crashappsec/github-analyzer/README.md

 ```

 See [our wiki](https://github.com/crashappsec/github-analyzer/wiki/Setting-up-GitHub#setting-up-2fa-experimental)
-for instructions on setting up a token to be used with the auditor.
+for instructions on setting up a token to be used with the analyzer.

 ## Credits